- 1970s makeup & beauty

 Originally introduced by Twiggy during the 60s, this eye-opening trend followed through into the 70s where it rightfully stayed for a fair few years.
 Get your hands on a thickening mascara and layer up to dramatise your everyday look.
-We personally love the benefit roller lash for a precise, professional finish.
+We personally love the Benefit Roller Eyelash for a precise, professional finish.

 How to incorporate mass amounts of sparkle into our routines

 Glitz and glam will never truly go out of fashion, especially where the 70s are concerned.
-We love this disco-inspired look which is super easy to recreate when using the Stila Magnificent Metals Glitter & Glow Liquid Eye Shadow.
+We love this disco-inspired look which is super easy to recreate when using the Stila Glitter & Glow Liquid Eye Shadow Duo Chrome.